gooddata/gooddata-ui/docs/afm.md

 ### Period-over-period

 To enable period-over-period \(PoP\), use the `PopMeasureDefinition` structure instead of `SimpleMeasureDefinition` and reference the original measure by the `measureIdentifier` property.

-For examples, see PoP [with a measure defined directly from the identifier](https://confluence.intgdc.com/display/VS/AFM#AFM-Period-over-periodwithmeasuredefineddirectlyfromidentifier) and [with a measure defined by reference in AFM](https://confluence.intgdc.com/display/VS/AFM#AFM-Period-over-periodwithmeasuredefinedbyreferenceinAFM).

 `PopMeasureDefinition` is represented by the following structure: